 Claudia Lewis, co-chair of Venable’s FDA Group, counsels clients on matters involving Food and Drug Administration (FDA) regulation, labeling, and marketing of foods, over-the-counter (OTC) drugs, medical devices, and other products.
-With deep knowledge of dietary supplement labeling regulations, Claudia represents scientists, physicians, nutritionists, healthcare associations, and citizen groups.
-She has also aided international clients in establishing a U.S. market for their products.
-She has prepared and presented constitutional and administrative law cases before the FDA, Federal Trade Commission (FTC), Department of Justice (DOJ), Bureau of Land Management (BLM), and Environmental Protection Agency (EPA).
+She has deep knowledge of dietary supplement labeling regulations and represents scientists, physicians, nutritionists, healthcare associations, and citizen groups.
+She has also assisted international clients in establishing a U.S. market for their products.

-She also counsels on FTC regulations governing advertising on the Internet, on television, in print media, and on the radio; FTC telemarketing regulations; U.S. Department of Agriculture (USDA) regulations governing the use of the term “organic”; and EPA regulations governing pesticides.
+She has extensive experience representing leading manufacturers and distributors of dietary and nutritional supplements, homeopathic preparations, medical devices, medical foods, OTC drugs, and cosmetics.
+Claudia also advises clients on FTC regulations governing advertising on the Internet, television, print media, and radio; FTC telemarketing regulations; U.S. Department of Agriculture (USDA) regulations governing the use of the term “organic”; and EPA regulations governing pesticides.

 Related Practices